wandersick/infrastructure-commands/README.md

 # infrastructure-inventory
-Collection of commands for querying infrastructure services and devices to acquire statuses and settings.
+List of query commands for inventorying infrastructure services and devices.